-For the 2017/18 ski season the Chisenupuri ski area and historic warming hut will be open for Niseko cat skiing day trips.
-Our snow cats allow small groups up to 26 skiers and boarders to be shuttled to the top of the old ski runs giving you access to your own Japanese powder experience and a guided ski resort for the day.
-The House of Powder can be booked as individuals or a private group.
+For the 2019/20 ski season the Chisenupuri ski area and historic warming hut will be open for Niseko cat skiing day trips.
+Our snow cats allow small groups up to 13 skiers and boarders to be shuttled to the top of the old ski runs giving you access to your own Japanese powder experience for the day.

 Just 30-minutes outside of Niseko Village in the Onsen town of Rankoshi lies the historic ski area of Chisenupuri.
 “Chise” first began in 1977 when the town of Rankoshi built a modest lift, day lodge, and small hotel near YukiChichibu Onsen.
 Surrounded by outstanding nature, hot springs and blessed with abundant powder snow, Chise quickly became a local favorite.
 Unfortunately, a shrinking customer base and an aged lift caused Rankoshi town to close its doors and removed the hotel in 2012.